dunefox-io/dunefox-chatbot-sdk/lead-forms/README.md

 ## Viewing Submissions

-Go to [Lead Forms](https://app.dunefox.io/console/forms) → select your form → click **Responses** tab.
+Go to [Lead Forms](https://app.dunefox.io/console/forms) → select your form → click **Responses** tab to view all submissions in a table.

-Export as CSV is available from the Responses view.

 ---